 Visual debug overlay

 Includes actual frame rate, detailed mouse and touch screen pointer readout, GUI click areas and collision zones.
-It’s super easy to activate on game creation.
-Just set a flag, no more code required.
+It’s super easy to activate and configure on game creation.
+Just set a flag (or flags, if you want to specify which debug windows to display), no more code required.

 Server-side scoreboards and Facebook games integration

 Easily and quickly set-up server side scoreboards and the Facebook games API for social scoring.
 You can also use in-built social features to easily set up URL sharing.

 Easily query the user’s device spec, browser spec and more.